CompOpt4Apps/Artifact-datadepsimplify-arXiv-July2018/README.md

 `q` defines the left hand side of the inference, e.g the `e1 < rowIdx(e2)` part.

 Right now, we are using the name of the property for our evaluation purposes.
-Nonetheles, users can specify any arbitrary assertion by giving it one of the already defined names like Triangularity or CoMonotonicity.
+Nonetheles, users can specify other assertions by giving it one of the already defined names like Triangularity or CoMonotonicity.
 This way the assertion would be considered when we are checking for unsatisfiability or simplifying the dependences.
 However,  for the purpose of